Everyone can gain from saving money! And this is vital in 2022 when inflation is making everything more expensive.

 - Do you need to own something that you rarely use?
 Or could you share/borrow from a friend or neighbour: suitcases, garden shears, power drill etc

 - Ask if you can set up a book exchange scheme at work – just a shelf or a box by the coffee machine will do.

 - Look into car sharing for regular commutes and for one-off long journeys.

 - Don’t drive too far to get to a cheaper garage – in mid 2022 it costs about 16-20p in petrol to drive a mile (depending on how powerful your engine is).
 So if the garage means a detour of 5 miles, you have to save 80p-£1 by filling up your car.

 - Put expensive hobbies on hold for a year or two whilst you blitz your debts, look for free things to do instead.

-- Cancel the gym membership and run home from work.
-More ideas on fitness and losing weight in this blog post.
+- Cancel the gym membership and take up running.
+More ideas here on fitness and losing weight in 2021.

 - Look out for free online courses – some just for interest but some may find a place on your CV.

 - Say No to social stuff you can’t afford: stag do, friend’s 30th birthday at a local spa.
 Get into the habit of saying you’ll have to check your diary as there is a family thing on about that time (gran is 80 again?)